 Once you buy something from us, we will collect information from you at the point of sale.

 This will include the information we collect from Prospects (above).
-We collect your child’s name, age and date of birth, an emergency contact number, your child’s school and GP and relevant health details eg allergies so that if there is an emergency situation while you have left your child in my care I will be able to pass on those details to the emergency services.
+If working with your child we collect your child’s name, age and date of birth, an emergency contact number, relevant health details.
 It will also include your email address, your phone number and postal address so we can provide what we have contracted to, invoice you and keep proper records of our business relationship.

 We process your data to support the delivery the goods and services you have bought.
 We keep records of the goods/services provided to you, and information you give us, so we can support you when needed and advise you of any additional services you may need.

 We do not receive or store your credit card details.
 Credit card payments are handled by an external secure processor in accordance with their data security policies (see section 2, Table, above).

 If you pay us by BACS or direct transfer, we know only what the bank tells us, which is usually the name of the person who paid us and how much and the reference number.

 We do not routinely keep credit scores nor use credit reference agencies.